-Until recently, Japan's level of inbound foreign direct investment (FDI) has been relatively low compared with the size of its economy (see question 3).
+Until recently, Japan's level of inbound foreign direct investment (FDI) has been relatively low compared with the size of its economy.
 However, the Japanese government is keen to increase foreign investment and has intensified efforts to attract further investment from abroad.
-For example, the government has abolished the prior-notification approval requirement for foreign transactions and now allows post-factum reports, which is more favourable to foreign investors (see question 14).
-The government has also implemented foreign investment promotion programmes (see question 13).
+For example, the government has abolished the prior-notification approval requirement for foreign transactions and now allows post-factum reports, which is more favourable to foreign investors.
+The government has also implemented foreign investment promotion programmes.